 - In preparing this budget we have conducted a detailed line-by-line review of expenditure.
-Despite a range of unavoidable cost increases, this achieved savings of 3%. - Savings of 5% have been made to budgeted personnel expenditure.
-As a small organisation these vacancies create pressure and delivery risk. - The forecast for expenditure for out-years is generally stable.
-The Office has not budgeted for any general, incremental or CPI salary movements in out-years. - Forecast Depreciation is updated based on actual and forecast capital expenditure for the entire period of this forecast.
+Despite a range of unavoidable cost increases, this achieved savings of 2%, while allowing some expenditure to be reallocated to strategic projects. - The forecast for expenditure for out-years is generally stable, with allowance only made for contracted rent increases.

+• Forecast Depreciation is updated based on actual and forecast capital expenditure for the entire period of this forecast, including the build and implementation of the CDA